CitrineInformatics/citrine-python/docs/source/getting_started/projects_and_users.rst

 ----------------------

 Users in a Project can be listed using the :func:`~citrine.resources.project.Project.list_members` method.
 The ProjectMember array returned from this method has the user's role in the project as well as a copy of the User and Project objects.

 Add User to a Project
 --------------------

 Users can be added to a Project.
 They will be granted READ access to resources in the Project and will be given the role "MEMBER".
-This can be accomplished with the :func:`~citrine.resources.project.Project.add_user` method.
+This is accomplished with the :func:`~citrine.resources.project.Project.add_user` method.

 Remove User from a Project
 -----------------------

 Users can also be removed from a Project.
-This can be achieved with the :func:`~citrine.resources.project.Project.remove_user` method.
+This is achieved with the :func:`~citrine.resources.project.Project.remove_user` method.

 Update User's Role in a Project